gkrampah/DeepNeuralNetwork/README.md

 These are examples of common enterprise applications of LSTM models:

-Forecasting: (LSTM among most common Deep Learning models used in forecasting).
+Forecasting: (LSTM is among the most common Deep Learning models used in forecasting).

 Speech Recognition